pawgog/weather_app/README.md

 # Weather forecast - react app.

-React application displaying current weather and forecast for the next 5 days in London.
+React application displaying current weather and forecast for the next 5 days in selected city.
 Data is refreshed every 1 minute if would be problem with fetching then it is displaying error message and stay with last available forecast.
-If I had more time I could add more animation for forecast component, adjust app to mobile screen size and add functionality which allows to select city.

 ### Instalation